- The Washington Times - Thursday, December 18, 2025

 Advertisement

-“Taiwan’s terrain is such that any defense is a coastal defense, but at the same time there’s room, so Taiwan forces can be deployed to conduct a more mobile defense to hit targets at sea, on the beach, and farther ashore if they get that far,” said Mr. Newsham, author of 2023’s “When China Attacks.”
+“Taiwan’s terrain is such that any defense is a coastal defense, but at the same time, there’s room so Taiwan forces can be deployed to conduct a more mobile defense to hit targets at sea, on the beach and farther ashore if they get that far,” said Mr. Newsham, author of the 2023 book “When China Attacks.”
 “The key has been to change Taiwan thinking away from static, fixed defense and into some dispersed and mobile, and with initiative being passed down to very low levels.”

-Earlier this week, Taipei announced it was adopting a dispersed command system.
+Taipei announced this week that it was adopting a dispersed command system.

 Advertisement